What is CSR in Business & Why Does it Matter to Employees?

 Who is responsible for CSR in business?

-Often CSR is adopted by larger corporations.
-This is sometimes because the more successful and visible a corporation becomes, the more responsibility it has to set the standards of business ethics as a socially responsible business.
+Often, larger corporations adopt CSR.
+This is because the more successful and visible a corporation becomes, the more responsibility it has to set the standards of business ethics as a socially responsible business.
 This includes its peers, competitors, and the entire industry that it is a part of.

 Depending on the structure of the organization, there may be a director or manager of corporate social responsibility.
 Often this position is named the sustainability manager.
 In some organizations, the CSR role may come under the Human Resources or Marketing department.
 However, the entire company is responsible for implementing corporate social responsibility practices.